Arsenio Cruz Herrera

-Arsenio Cruz Herrera ([ˈkɾus eˈreɾa]; December 14, 1863 – April 8, 1917) was considered the first Filipino Mayor of Manila.
+Arsenio Cruz Herrera ([ˈkɾus eˈreɾa]; December 14, 1863 – April 8, 1917) was considered the first Filipino Mayor of Manila from 1901 to 1905.
 He was also the leader of the Progresista Party from 1907 to 1914.

 Early life

 Arsenio was born on December 14, 1863, in Tondo, Manila.
 His parents were Tomás Cruz and Ambrosia Herrera.
 He studied in a school under Fortunato Jacinto, then at Colegio de San Juan de Letran where he received a degree of bachiller en artes (Bachelor of Arts) in 1880.
 He later enrolled at the University of Santo Tomas to attain a licentiate in canon law (1889) and jurisprudence (1892).
 At the University of Santo Tomas, he studied while working at the university library.
 He was able to start his own law office right after graduating, a firm where Juan Sumulong and Rafael Palma were later able to work as young lawyers.
 His law practice earned as much as eighty thousand pesos per year.